During mid-week holidays the libraries are open until 14.00. On holidays the libraries are closed.

 The facilities, collections and services of the Savonia Library are at your disposal.
-By proving your identity, we can turn your student card into a Library Card.
-If you do not have a student card, you will receive a separate Library Card from us.
+If you have Savonia Tuudo mobile application you can create library card by yourself.
+Otherwise visit the library at service time.
+By proving your identity, we can turn your student card into a library card.
+If you do not have a student card, you will receive a separate library card from us.
 With the same card, you can borrow from all Savonia libraries.

 You don’t need a library card to use the e-material as a Savonian.
 The eLibrary is open 24/7.
 If you have a reading disability, you can get the books you need in an accessible format.

 Hungry for knowledge?

 The Savonia Library offers you an extensive and up-to-date collection of printed and electronic materials in various fields for your professional information needs.
 Start searching for printed and electronic materials in Savonia-Finna.
 You can find the theses in Theseus and Savonia-Finna.
 You can find the main sources in your field in the Information Seeker’s Guide.
 Almost all electronic materials are available to Savonia residents 24/7.

 Can’t find a book in Savonia or another nearby library?
 Make a purchase proposal for the book at firstname.lastname@example.org.
 You can also ask the library to order it as an interlibrary loan from elsewhere in Finland or abroad.
 Material is acquired and collections are developed in accordance with the collection policy.

 As a Savonia student, you can study information retrieving organized by the library at different stages of your studies.
 This guidance is integrated in your studies.
 After the library tutorial, you can also get personal guidance for information retrieval.

 Writing your thesis